 Please register for the BHSU emergency alert system.
 Authorization codes are generated for all new students within the first four weeks of the semester and will be sent to your BHSU Yellow Jacket e-mail account.
-After you receive your authorization code, access the website at www.everbridge. net to register for the BHSU emergency alert system.
+After you receive your authorization code, visit: the BHSU website and enter "BHSU Campus Alert system in the search bar.
+Click on "Register for Campus Alert" and follow the prompts.
 Once registered, you will receive alert messages in the event of an emergency and closures (weather or other).